thomlake/NeuralNets.jl/README.md

 The second is the `@autograd` macro.
 This tells NeuralNets.jl to collect information in the forward pass required to backpropagate through known operators (see [Operators](#Operators)) in the given block of code.

 Next we apply a cost function, in this case, the negative log likelihood of a categorical variable.
 Notice we didn't have to transform `prediction` first by exponentiating and normalizing, i.e. applying a softmax.
-For computational efficiency NeuralNets.jl internally handles this procedure by applying the correct transformation, similarly to how it would be handled in a generalized linear model (GLM) package.
+For computational efficiency NeuralNets.jl internally handles this procedure by applying the correct transformation, similarly to how it might be handled in a generalized linear model (GLM) package.

 ```julia
 const X, Y = nnx.randblobs(n_classes, n_features, n_samples)